Rats and Gravel: A Match Made in Heaven?

 How can I tell if rats are present in my gravel area?

-Yes, if you observe droppings, burrow entrances, or gnaw marks, these are clear signs of rat activity in your gravel area.
+Look for droppings, burrow entrances, or gnaw marks, as these are clear indicators of rat activity in your gravel area.

 What are the best materials to use for rat-proofing my property?

-Yes, if you use materials like steel mesh, concrete, or heavy-duty plastic, these can effectively deter rats from burrowing and nesting on your property.
+Using materials like steel mesh, concrete, or heavy-duty plastic can effectively deter rats from burrowing and nesting on your property.

 Are there specific plants that can help repel rats from my garden?

-Yes, if you plant herbs like mint or rosemary, these can naturally deter rats due to their strong scents that rodents typically dislike.
+Planting herbs like mint or rosemary can naturally deter rats because their strong scents are typically unappealing to rodents.

 What should I do if I catch a rat in a trap?

-Yes, if you catch a rat, dispose of it safely by wearing gloves and sealing it in a plastic bag before placing it in the trash to prevent health risks.
+If you catch a rat, dispose of it safely by wearing gloves and sealing it in a plastic bag before placing it in the trash to avoid health risks.